The World In Play: Chapter 5: Let the Thief Beware

 "That's what Martin said."

-When Taz left her, darkness had fallen.
-Ann gathered the stack of paper and her wine, then moved up to her library.
-She settled at a table and continued to read the stolen police reports on the fires at the Well Read Jabberwock and California Noir.
+Ann delivered Julia home, then moved herself to the library, where the stack of police reports waited for her.
+She poured a glass of wine, settled at a table and continued to read the stolen police reports on the fires at the Well Read Jabberwock and California Noir.

 The reports were less helpful than she had hoped.
 Yes, there were similarities, but they seemed erratic.
 Ten years ago, a clerk moved from Jabberwock to Noir.
 So?
 They were both independent bookstores.
 Was that important?
 Each store had a variety of wholesalers.
 Four of them were the same.
 Did that matter?
 Should she see if she could get a complete inventory from each of them?
 Since Jabberwock specialized in children's books and Noir in Bay Area authors and books, would there be any overlap?
 She mused for a moment on the idea of a lost children's book by Dashiell Hammett.
 Amusing, but probably not helpful.
 She finished the reports, checked her map, and departed on her evening litter patrol.